cygnyx/cygnyx.github.io/_posts/2026-02-09-FindAGrave-Path.md

 title:  "Path planning for FindAGrave"
 tags: Javascript
 ---
-Recently I had a number of memorials in [FindAGrave][FAG] to visit.
+Recently I had about 50 memorials in [FindAGrave][FAG] to visit in a single cemetery with GPS locations.
-I created a virtual cemetery for them and visited the page.
+I needed a short, but not shortest, path to visit them.
-I had about 50 memorials all in the same cemetery and all contained GPS locations.
+Here's a ChatGPT assisted, reasonable solution.

-Here is how I order the memorials to reduce the distances (with ChatGPT helping).
+First, created a virtual cemetery with the memorials.

-First, I grabbed the memorial info from the virtual cemeter page I was visiting.
+Visiting its page,
 I entered the following in the development console window.

 ```js